Let‘s start from what is already there (and is good)

 - The Organisation zoom lens focuses on the way in which the organisation supports change.
 How does internal communication and decision-making work?
 How do the departments work together?
 Where are problems addressed?
 What visualisation tools do we deploy?
 These questions investigate the means and supporting motors for change.

 Then there are the 3 photo settings with filters:

 - The filter between team and autonomy.
 The degree of entrepreneurship assesses how individual employees take on / can take on ownership.
 How is a sense of initiative developed?
 And at the same time: how is discipline realised?

 - The filter between the team and the organisation.
-The manner of leading: leading is guiding towards autonomy.
+The way of leading: leading is guiding towards autonomy.
 The following aspects are examined: how are obstacles on the way to autonomy removed, how is performance monitored, how are employees supervised and coached?

 - The filter between autonomy and organisation: the organisational design.
 To what extent are the basic processes structured so that employees and teams can work with them?
 How are the teams designed, and the interdependencies between teams outlined?
 How are consultation and troubleshooting structures set up?

 Finally: a roadmap.
 The composite photograph leads to a shared image of the state of an organization, with an insight into its strengths, and an understanding of the forces that move an organisation.
 It gives the management a starting position from which the right steps can be taken with regard to change.
 The ultimate goal is an organization that can change, grow and successfully accomplish its mission, carried by passionate and committed employees.